Louise Élisabeth d'Orléans

 Louise Élisabeth was often disliked at the Spanish royal court, due to the many incidents and scandals revolving around her—those include social faux pas, walking around the palace unclothed, and provoking others by displaying her intimate parts in public.
-However, modern-day diagnosis’s claim her behaviour to be caused by a severe borderline personality disorder.
+However, modern-day diagnoses claim her behaviour to be caused by a severe borderline personality disorder.

 After being widowed, Louise Élisabeth returned to France and died at the Luxembourg Palace, located in Paris.
 Both she and her husband died without issue.

 Early years (1709–1720)

 Louise Élisabeth d’Orléans was the fifth child and fourth daughter born to Philippe II, Duke of Orléans and his wife, Françoise Marie de Bourbon.
-Her mother, Françoise, was one of the legitimised daughters born to King Louis XIV of France and his royal mistress, Madame de Montespan.
+Her mother Françoise was one of the legitimised daughters born to King Louis XIV and his royal mistress, Madame de Montespan.
 As a member of the reigning House of Bourbon, Louise Élisabeth was entitled to the title of princesse du sang.
-Throughout her family, Louise Élisabeth was simply known as Élisabeth.
+Within her family, Louise Élisabeth was simply known as Élisabeth.

 Élisabeth was born at the Palace of Versailles, as her parents’ fourth surviving daughter—her counterpart, Mademoiselle de Valois, died a year after birth.
-Prior to her marriage, she was known as Mademoiselle de Montpensier. Élisabeth grew up amongst one brother and five sisters; her brother, Louis, was very close to her.
+Prior to her marriage, she was known as Mademoiselle de Montpensier. Élisabeth grew up with one brother and five sisters; she and her only brother, Louis, were very close.

-Élisabeth’s education, similar to that of her sisters Charlotte and Adélaïde, was quite poor as very few people were interested in her.
+Élisabeth's education, similar to that of her sisters Charlotte and Adélaïde, was quite poor as very few people were interested in her.
 Like her younger sister Louise Diane, she received a convent education.
 Future-wise, it appeared that she would be destined to wed with an obscure German or Italian prince.

 Since 1715, her father, Philippe, was the de facto ruler of France as the regent for Louis XV, but in 1718, the War of the Quadruple Alliance broke out between France and Spain.
 As such, in 1720, King Philip V of Spain wanted to make a peace agreement and proposed double marriage negotiations: his three-year-old daughter, Infanta Mariana Victoria, would marry the eleven-year-old Louis XV.
-Philip’s son and heir, Louis, would then marry one of the regent’s daughters.
+Philip's son and heir, Louis, would then marry one of the regent's daughters.